keithlau2015/BugReportSystem/README.md

 [Download dll](), and import into your project

 ### How to use Bug Report
-Below is a simple code sample
+Below is a simple code sample usecase
 ```c#
 using BugReportSystem;